Selecting the wrong chart, like bad chart design, can obscure the data. Here is a simple model pick the right chart for your needs.

 Prototype of injection molded frame over aluminum core, with neoprene cuff, adjustable along molded ribs.

-The amusing shape also served a purpose - the goose neck top delivers a measured dose.
+Concept for a Pepto Bismol bottle.
+The evocative shape also served a purpose - the goose neck top delivers a measured dose when tipped back and forth.

 Pratt Student Mailboxes